 Brian Allen, CEO said: “We have dedicated and invested a huge amount of time and effort into developing innovative technology solutions for our clients.
 The majority of the projects have been for offshore wind farms, where we have significant delivery experience.
 We have also secured some major trials and are looking to expand further.
 We believe, that as it develops further, our technology can fundamentally reduce requirements for large offshore DP2 vessels and bring impactful cost and environmental benefits.

 “The project awards which are being delivered globally, are a real show of support and confidence in our abilities to provide state-of-the-art, best practice, subsea solutions to our clients.
 Many of the projects encompass our unique live 3D computer vision system, SubSLAM, and/or our AI capability.
 We deliver data through our in-house data command centre allowing our customers to truly make the most of high accuracy machine learning analysis and live 3D point clouds of their subsea structures.
 This enables real-time, data-driven, accurate decision making.

 “We are passionate about what we do and bringing brand new, impactful solutions to our industry is incredibly rewarding.”

-Offshore wind now represents 67.1% of income streams, technology grants 30.4% and oil & gas 2.5%.
-While we are moving away from reliance on grants, Rovco’s revenues from technology provision in wind, oil and gas are growing rapidly and the company expects to be EBITDA positive within the next 12 months.
+Offshore wind now represents nearly 70% of income streams, and technology grants over 30%.
+While we are moving away from reliance on grants, Rovco’s revenues from technology provision is growing rapidly and the company expects to be EBITDA positive within the next 12 months.